sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 ![Screenshot of a site that uses SharePoint Spaces.](media/oe-spaces.png)
 <br>

 SharePoint Spaces is a tool that provides immersive online experiences using 2D and 3D web parts.
 Guide new employees through a virtual 360-degree tour of the campus.
-Incorporate helpful links and web parts that provide important information and helps the employee complete onboarding tasks.Learn more about [SharePoint Spaces](https://support.microsoft.com/office/sharepoint-spaces-7b65edfb-7cc9-42e3-af37-178d79364a5e).
+Incorporate helpful links and web parts that provide important information and helps the employee complete onboarding tasks.
+Learn more about [SharePoint Spaces](https://support.microsoft.com/office/sharepoint-spaces-7b65edfb-7cc9-42e3-af37-178d79364a5e).

 ### Help the new employee prioritize deliverables with Microsoft Lists
 ![Screenshot of the Employee Onboarding lists template.](media/neo-list-example.png)